allandao/50suds-5feee/src/pages/index.md

           name: John Yu
           location: 'Michigan, USA'
         text: >-
-          I loved seeing this soap at gift stores near me.
-It was the first thing I picked up to buy!
+          I loved seeing this soap at the gift shop near me.
+It was the first thing I chose to buy!
       - author:
           name: Allan Dao
           location: 'Michigan, USA'